cossacklabs/product-docs/acra/acrablock/_index.md

 ## Generating

-To generate AcraBlock in transparent mode Acra-Server do next steps:
+To generate AcraBlock in transparent mode Acra-Server does next steps:
 * Generates new random DEK for default data encryption backend.
-New it is 32 bytes.
+DEK length is 32 bytes.
-* Encrypts plaintext by this key and Context of specified ClientID/ZoneID using default backend for data encryption.
+* Encrypts plaintext by DEK and Context of specified ClientID/ZoneID using default backend for data encryption.
-* Erases/fills with zeros memory area with the plaintext
+* Securely cleans up memory of plaintext data (erases/fills with zeros).
 * Encrypts DEK by KEK from KeyStore for specified ClientID/ZoneID and use it as Context
-* Erases/fills with zeros memory area with the DEK
+* Securely cleans up memory of DEK (erases/fills with zeros).
-* Pack together Begin_Tag, length of all other parts, DEK encryption backend identifier, KEK identifier, DEK encryption backend identifier, encrypted DEK and ciphertext
+* Forms a container: packs Begin_Tag, length of all other parts, DEK encryption backend identifier, KEK identifier, DEK encryption backend identifier, encrypted DEK and ciphertext

 ## Decrypting